KenanY/tf2configs/README.md

 My personal TF2 configs.
 Think of them like dotfiles, but for Team Fortress 2.

+I play for recreational fun.
+Not competitively.
+If you're some professional TF2 player, some of these configs might not be for you.

 `C:\Program Files (x86)\Steam\steamapps\STEAMUSERNAME\team fortress 2\tf\cfg`

 ## Launch options

+### How to set launch options

+  1. Right-click TF2 under the "Library" in Steam and select "Properties".
+  2. Under the "General" tab click the "Set launch options..." button.
+  3. Enter the launch options you wish to apply and click "OK".
+  4. Close the game's "Properties" window and launch the game.

+### Fullscreen, or windowed?

 **Remove `-dxlevel 98` from the launch options after the first launch!**